sharetribe/flex-docs/src/docs/concepts-availability/manage-seats/index.md

 adjust listing availability plans accordingly or override the plan with an exception.

-Finally, providers could manually reduce the number of seats or block their availability entirely for a specific time slot (date or hour) directly from the marketplace interface.
-Similar to how they would determine their initial availability.
+Finally, listing authors could manually reduce the number of seats or block their availability entirely for a specific time slot (date or hour) directly from the marketplace interface, similar to how they would determine their initial availability.

-Finally, providers could manually adjust their inventory directly from the marketplace interface.
-Similar to how they would add inventory.

 ## Can listings be searched by available spots?